 The BSAP works with the Illinois Department of Transportation (IDOT) to minimize the effects of transportation infrastructure building and maintenance on local plants and animals.
 Specifically, our role is to determine the presence of threatened and endangered species at sites under consideration for IDOT projects.
 We conduct field surveys of plants and animals at sites proposed for highway projects and natural areas statewide to ensure IDOT projects are in compliance with State and Federal environmental laws and regulations.
 We assess flora and fauna, including protected species and habitats, for potential impacts on natural resources so that IDOT can either reduce or eliminate adverse environmental impacts, or they can identify mitigation or remediation actions to achieve the best possible outcome during project development, design, and construction.

 We also help maintain the Natural Heritage Database.
 Beginning in 1986, the Illinois Department of Natural Resources’ (IDNR) Division of Natural Heritage, in conjunction with The Nature Conservancy, established the Illinois Natural Heritage Database to be the central location for information on significant natural features within the state.
 The database houses information on 484 state and federally listed endangered and threatened species, 92 high-quality natural community types, and special features such as heron rookeries and large forest blocks.
 In addition, the database contains information on more than 660 areas under protection by the Illinois Nature Preserve Commission’s Nature Preserve and Land and Water Reserve programs.
 The database is extensively used by the INHS IDOT programs to help focus field researchers’ attention on threatened or endangered species that may be present in project areas.
-Threatened or endangered species observed in the course of fieldwork are reported to the Natural Heritage Database.
-In a typical year, INHS staff working on IDOT projects report 716 sightings of 72 threatened or endangered species to the Natural Heritage Database.
-These sightings include 518 invertebrates, 99 reptiles and amphibians, 50 plants, 42 fish, 5 mammals, and 2 birds.
+In a typical year, INHS staff working on IDOT projects report hundreds of new and updated records for both state and federally threatened and endangered species to the Natural Heritage Database, including sightings of invertebrates, reptiles and amphibians, plants, fish, mammals, and birds.